twinfoundation/federated-catalogue/packages/federated-catalogue-models/docs/reference/interfaces/IParticipantGetResponse.md

 # Interface: IParticipantGetResponse

-Response for participant list query
+Response for a Participant Entry.

 ## Properties